Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 195     using VecMode = Enums::VecRegRenameMode;
 196     VecMode vecMode;
 ```
-The renameMap used by the O3 is just a wrapper of the renameMap of each types of registers.
+The renameMap used by the O3 is
+just a wrapper of the renameMap of each types of registers.
-As shown in the above class definition, it contains
+As shown in the above class definition,
-integer, float, vector, and other types of register in the UnifiedRenameMap.
+it contains integer, float, vector, and other types of registes

 ```cpp
  237         renameMap[tid].init(&regFile, TheISA::ZeroReg, fpZeroReg,